confio/tgrade-contracts/contracts/tgrade-dso/README.md

 This allows changing the DSO name, voting period, etc.
 For the special case of changing the escrow amount, see the [Escrow Changed](#escrow-changed) section below.

+- Punish voting members:

+This is a proposal that allows punishing a voting member (or a number of voting members), with full or partial slashing, and/or expulsion (member kick out).
+The proposal also supports distribution or burning of the slashed funds, as well as recovering or refunding of the kicked out member's remaining escrow, after the member's leaving period (two voting periods) has ended.

 - Close the DSO.
 This implies redeeming all the funds, and removing / blocking the DSO so that it cannot be accessed anymore.